- Welcome Message

 What will I study?

-At AS you will study coasts, Hazards, and the geography of Places.
+In Year 12 you will study coasts, hazards and the geography of places.
 You will also learn about cartographic, statistical and ICT skills used in geography, as well as taking part in fieldwork days.

-At A2 you will study Water and Carbon Cycles, Global Systems and Global Governance and Population and the Environment.
-You will complete an individual project of between 3000-4000 words which is worth 20% of your A level.
-There will also be at least 2 days of fieldwork taking place.
+In Year 13 you will study water and carbon cycles, global systems and global governance and population and the environment.
+You will complete an individual project of between 3000-4000 words which is worth 20% of your A-Level.
+There will also be at least two days of fieldwork taking place.

 What does it combine with?